Data breach: Response

-A large number of data breaches are never detected.
+Many data breaches are never detected.
 Of those that are, most breaches are detected by third parties; others are detected by employees or automated systems.
 Responding to breaches is often the responsibility of a dedicated computer security incident response team, often including technical experts, public relations, and legal counsel.
 Many companies do not have sufficient expertise in-house, and subcontract some of these roles; often, these outside resources are provided by the cyber insurance policy.
 After a data breach becomes known to the company, the next steps typically include confirming it occurred, notifying the response team, and attempting to contain the damage.

 To stop exfiltration of data, common strategies include shutting down affected servers, taking them offline, patching the vulnerability, and rebuilding.
 Once the exact way that the data was compromised is identified, there is typically only one or two technical vulnerabilities that need to be addressed in order to contain the breach and prevent it from reoccurring.
 A penetration test can then verify that the fix is working as expected.
 If malware is involved, the organization must investigate and close all infiltration and exfiltration vectors, as well as locate and remove all malware from its systems.
 If data was posted on the dark web, companies may attempt to have it taken down.
 Containing the breach can compromise investigation, and some tactics (such as shutting down servers) can violate the company's contractual obligations.

 Gathering data about the breach can facilitate later litigation or criminal prosecution, but only if the data is gathered according to legal standards and the chain of custody is maintained.
 Database forensics can narrow down the records involved, limiting the scope of the incident.
 Extensive investigation may be undertaken, which can be even more expensive than litigation.
 In the United States, breaches may be investigated by government agencies such as the Office for Civil Rights, the United States Department of Health and Human Services, and the Federal Trade Commission (FTC).
 Law enforcement agencies may investigate breaches although the hackers responsible are rarely caught.

 Notifications are typically sent out as required by law.
 Many companies offer free credit monitoring to people affected by a data breach, although only around 5 percent of those eligible take advantage of the service.
 Issuing new credit cards to consumers, although expensive, is an effective strategy to reduce the risk of credit card fraud.
 Companies try to restore trust in their business operations and take steps to prevent a breach from reoccurring.